cgerson/cgerson.github.io/_posts/2015-08-10-citimodels.md

 Why were we predicting the destination neighborhood again?
 Mainly to play with classification models, to be honest.
 The value of knowing where one user from point A ends up could be interesting for developing bike infrastructure along certain paths, but more suitable than a prediction model is a model of average traffic patterns.

 Therefore, I imagined creating an app for sponsors of the bikeshare program.
-These sponsors would adopt a bike with a contribution (something like when <a href = "https://en.wikipedia.org/wiki/The_Pothole" target = "_blank">Kramer adopted that highway</a>) and would interact with their bike via an app, which would allow the user to "predict" its route.
+These sponsors would <b>adopt a bike</b> with a contribution (something like when <a href = "https://en.wikipedia.org/wiki/The_Pothole" target = "_blank">Kramer adopted that highway</a>) and would interact with their bike via an app, which would allow the user to "predict" its route.
 Putting the "fun" back in fundraising.

 Here I created the app's <a href = "http://cgerson.github.io/adopt-a-bike/">proposed interface</a> showing: